Photography in the beautiful RHS Rosemoor Garden, north Devon

 Price: £100.00 (RHS Members), £112.00 (non-members)

-Please note that, since this summer garden photography course is being organised by RHS Rosemoor, booking and payment needs to be made to them.
+Please note that, since this spring garden photography course is being organised by RHS Rosemoor, booking and payment needs to be made to them.
 To do this visit their website, by clicking on the link below.

 This will open their page for this course in a new window.

-What this Summer Garden Photography Course Entails
+What this Spring Garden Photography Course Entails

 Owned by the Royal Horticultural Society (RHS), Rosemoor is one of their showcase gardens, designed to promote the very best in gardening practices.
 As such, there is hardly a better place to learn and practise some garden photography skills.
-We’ll be using many of their gardens within the garden to shoot a diversity of garden landscapes, ranging from ornamental beds, through ponds, to wildflower meadows and semi-woodland areas.
+We’ll be using many of their mini-gardens within the greater garden to shoot a diversity of garden landscapes, ranging from ornamental beds, through ponds, to wildflower meadows and semi-woodland areas.

-Through the afternoon and evening you will learn how to photograph these diverse ‘habitats’, and will get plenty of time in which to practise the skills learned.
+You will learn how to photograph these diverse ‘habitats’, and will get plenty of time in which to practise the skills learned.

 What I’ll be teaching